- Spinal Anatomy

-The cervical spine, or upper spine, consists of the seven cervical vertebrae.
-These vertebrae (commonly known as the neck vertebrae) provide support for the head while protecting the top of the spinal cord.
+The cervical spine (neck) consists of seven vertebrae.
+These cervical vertebrae provide support for the head while protecting the top of the spinal cord.
 The vertebrae within this area are smaller and more flexible than the lower vertebrae, allowing for a wide range of movement by the head and neck.

 The cervical spine is where the two major components of the central nervous system — the brain and the spinal cord — make their connection.
 The top vertebra, known as the atlas, is located just beneath the occipital bone at the back of the skull.
 The second vertebra, known as the axis, provides a pivot point for the atlas, allowing the head to rotate, nod or bend side to side.
 Altogether, the seven cervical vertebrae are abbreviated as C1-C7.